Experiencing the outlandish Chinese genre of Wuxia through the PlayStation 2 classic, Bujingai: The Forsaken City.

 Hong Kong, with its unique architecture and street culture, provides the perfect setting for video games.
-In my previous mini-series, we’ve seen how the ex-colony was vividly brought to life in the 2012 masterpiece, Sleeping Dogs.
+In my previous video game tourist series, I described how the ex-colony was vividly brought to life in the 2012 United Front masterpiece, Sleeping Dogs.

-Triad and gangs are hardly the only things associated with Hong Kong, of course.
-There’s also the fascinating world of Wuxia (武侠).
-A world in which medieval pugilists effortlessly scale walls and leap tall buildings using qinggong, and accomplish miraculous feats such as instant healing through the cultivation of inner energy.
-It was Hong Kong, not China, that popularised this genre of Chinese writing, through half a century of Wuxia movie and television series.
-When it comes to video games, Hong Kong, Chinese and Taiwanese developers have churned out hundreds of Wuxia games over the years.
-On the other hand, there are very few such productions from other countries.
-Even titles like Shenmue, Heavenly Sword, and Jade Empire, could only be considered as loosely Wuxia-inspired.
+Triads and gangs are hardly the only things associated with Hong Kong, though.
+There’s also the fascinating storytelling genre of Wuxia (武侠) – a world in which medieval pugilists effortlessly scale walls and leap atop tall buildings using qinggong, and accomplish miraculous feats such as instant healing through the cultivation of inner energy.

 Bujingai: The Forsaken City.
 A Wuxia Inspired Adventure.

 Bujingai: The Forsaken City is a hack ‘n’ slash.
-Its story is hard to summarise because it’s non-linear and some parts don’t make sense.
-There are also differences between what’s written online and what’s printed in my Japanese manual.
+Its story is hard to summarise because it’s non-linear and some parts do not make sense.
+To add to the confusion, there are also differences between what’s written online and what’s printed in the Japanese manual.

 Our Guide for this Wuxia Adventure: Lau Wong (劉 王羽)

-Japanese pop icon Gackt provided the motion captures for the creation of Lau Wong.
-While this doesn’t sound like a big deal nowadays, remember that Bujingai is near 15 years old.
+Notably, Japanese pop icon Gackt provided the motion captures for the creation of Lau Wong.
+While this doesn’t sound like a big deal nowadays, remember that Bujingai was released in 2003.
 This was a big thing in the PS2 age.

-Come to think of it, Bujingai would make for a great open-world game.
-If remade for today’s consoles.
+Come to think of it, Bujingai would make for a great open-world game if remade for today’s consoles.
+Do you agree?

 That’s all for this brief Wuxia adventure!